Playwright / Screenwriter

 The Sunset Clause

-What if the “til death do us part” comes at the beginning?
+What if “til death do us part” is the whole point?

 Ailing seniors Lydia Hamilton and Peter Musto want to get married so that they can accomplish the one thing that they’re not allowed to do at Meadowbrook Rehabilitative Center – die.
 Think Romeo & Juliet in a rest home, but instead of parents keeping the kids apart, it’s the kids – and the administration – trying to keep parents apart.

 Can a person live in two worlds?

 Louis Shotridge (1886 – 1937) thought he could reconcile his traditional Tlingit upbringing and his Western education by becoming an anthropologist.
 He collected some of the last important pieces of his culture for the University Museum in Philadelphia by rationalizing that he was saving them from destruction.
 But when his wife died of tuberculosis, he had no choice but to steal back a sacred object from the Museum to bury her properly.